-At YMCA Surbiton we offer professional and affordable counselling for individuals, couples and families in Surbiton and the surrounding area.
+At YMCA Surbiton we offer professional and affordable counselling in Surbiton for individuals & couples.
 The service is based in comfortable rooms at our YMCA Surbiton centre.
 We aim for you to be seen within the first 2 weeks of you contacting us.
 We are happy to announce that a new counselling service will be opening soon in YMCA Wimbledon.

 What is counselling?

 Counselling is known as a talking therapy.
 This means that you have a regular time, day and space to talk about things that may be impacting on your day to day life with a trained professional.
 These might be recent issues or events, or from longer ago, including from childhood.

 Counselling is helpful as it gives you an opportunity to explore your thoughts and feelings in a confidential and supportive environment.